Patience Khembo

 Literacy Hubs: Resource-rich learning spaces built within public schools to give students and teachers access to books, games, and other essential tools.

-The results are already clear: children in these schools are reading with greater confidence, performing better in class, and re-engaging with their education.
+More than 7,000 learners have improved their reading through the afterschool classes, and 45,000 children now have access to Patience’s literacy hubs.
+The learners in these schools are reading with greater confidence, performing better in class, and re-engaging with their education.

 But Patience’s work isn’t just about academic results.
 By mobilising young people to volunteer—especially during their gap years—she’s helping to build a culture of contribution and community-led change.
 Volunteers discover their purpose while supporting learners, and entire communities begin to see what’s possible when everyone plays a role in raising the next generation.